hypo69/hypo/docs/gemini/set 0/ru/explainer/md/src/ai/openai/model/training.md

 - `dynamic_train`: Performs dynamic fine-tuning of the model using previous conversations (stored in a file).
 - `train`: Trains the model on a dataset and returns the training job ID.
 - `save_job_id`: Saves the training job ID with a description to a file.
-- `main`: A function for demonstrating usage of the `OpenAIModel` class, which includes listing available models and assistants, asking a question, performing dynamic training, training the model, and saving the job ID.
+- `main`: A function for demonStarting usage of the `OpenAIModel` class, which includes listing available models and assistants, asking a question, performing dynamic training, training the model, and saving the job ID.

 **Variables:**